Hallucination (artificial intelligence)

-In the field of artificial intelligence (AI), a hallucination or artificial hallucination (also called bullshitting, confabulation, or delusion) is a response generated by AI that contains false or misleading information presented as fact.
-This term draws a loose analogy with human psychology, where a hallucination typically involves false percepts.
-However, there is a key difference: AI hallucination is associated with erroneously constructed responses (confabulation), rather than perceptual experiences.
+In the field of artificial intelligence (AI), a hallucination or artificial hallucination (also called bullshitting, confabulation, delusion, or mirage) is a response generated by AI that contains false or misleading information presented as fact.
+These terms draw a loose analogy with human psychology, where a hallucination typically involves false percepts.

-For example, a chatbot powered by large language models (LLMs), like ChatGPT, may embed plausible-sounding random falsehoods within its generated content.
+Chatbots powered by large language models (LLMs), like ChatGPT, may embed plausible-sounding random falsehoods within its generated content, such as fabricated citations.
 Detecting and mitigating errors and hallucinations pose significant challenges for practical deployment and reliability of LLMs in high-stakes scenarios, such as chip design, supply chain logistics, and medical diagnostics.
-Software engineers and statisticians have criticized the specific term "AI hallucination" for unreasonably anthropomorphizing computers.
+Some software engineers and statisticians have criticized the specific term "AI hallucination" for unreasonably anthropomorphizing computers.
+Symbolic artificial intelligence models generally do not produce hallucinations, unlike large language models.

 Term

 Origin

-In 1995, Stephen Thaler demonstrated how hallucinations and phantom experiences emerge from artificial neural networks through random perturbation of their connection weights.
-(Note: Attributed to multiple sources:)
+In computer vision, since the 2000s, hallucination is adding detail to an image to improve it.
+For example, the task of generating high-resolution face images from low-resolution inputs is face hallucination.
+The term was introduced in the PhD thesis of Eric Mjolsness in 1986.
+A notable work is the face hallucination algorithm by Simon Baker and Takeo Kanade published in 1999.

-In the early 2000s, the term "hallucination" was used in computer vision with a positive connotation to describe the process of adding detail to an image.
-For example, the task of generating high-resolution face images from low-resolution inputs is called face hallucination.
+In the 2000s, hallucinations were described in statistical machine translation as a failure mode.

-In the late 2010s, the term underwent a semantic shift to signify the generation of factually incorrect or misleading outputs by AI systems in tasks like translation or object detection.
-For example, in 2017, Google researchers used the term to describe the responses generated by neural machine translation (NMT) models when they are not related to the source text, and in 2018, the term was used in computer vision to describe instances where non-existent objects are erroneously detected because of adversarial attacks.
+Since the 2010s, hallucination has come to mean the generation of factually incorrect or misleading outputs by AI systems in tasks like machine translation and object detection.
+In 2015, hallucinations were identified in visual semantic role labeling tasks by Saurabh Gupta and Jitendra Malik.
+In 2015, computer scientist Andrej Karpathy used hallucinated in a blog post to describe his recurrent neural network (RNN) language model generating an incorrect citation link.
+In 2017, Google researchers used it to describe the responses generated by neural machine translation (NMT) models when they are not related to the source text, and in 2018, it was used in computer vision to describe the erroneous detection of non-existent objects through adversarial attacks.

-The term "hallucinations" in AI gained wider recognition during the AI boom, alongside the rollout of widely used chatbots based on large language models (LLMs).
-In July 2021, Meta warned during its release of BlenderBot 2 that the system is prone to "hallucinations", which Meta defined as "confident statements that are not true".
+In July 2021, Meta warned during its release of BlenderBot 2 that the system is prone to hallucinations, defined as "confident statements that are not true".
 Following OpenAI's ChatGPT release in beta version in November 2022, some users complained that such chatbots often seem to pointlessly embed plausible-sounding random falsehoods within their generated content.
-Many news outlets, including The New York Times, started to use the term "hallucinations" to describe these models' occasionally incorrect or inconsistent responses.
+Many news outlets, including The New York Times, started to use hallucinations to describe these models' frequently incorrect or inconsistent responses.